Support our mission and become a member today!

 The Rose Street Neighborhood will also serve as a model for building firewise homes and firewise landscaping.
 Resilient design choices include building firewise homes with metal roofs, Hardie Plank siding and a defensible perimeter with a firewise landscaping donated by Walker Macy.

 Other design choices include Dark Sky light accommodations, a 50 ft Riparian Buffer and partnership with Pure Water Partners, and Green Stormwater Infrastructure courtesy of grants from the Upper Willamette Stewardship Network's Urban Waters Partnership, Upper Willamette Soil & Water Conservation District, and the Cow Creek Umpqua Indian Foundation.
-The landscape design is currently being implemented by Rexius, an experienced family-owned business who is putting the final touches on this beautiful neighborhood.
+The landscape design was implemented by Rexius, an experienced family-owned business who put the final touches on this beautiful neighborhood.

 To learn more about firewise prepared homes visit wildfireprepared.org.